Nako village is India's best-kept secret!

 The women run the village!
 You will mostly meet ladies when dealing with rooms, food, and items to buy.

-Although it depends on the family too because, for example, I saw that the whole family was working together in the Lovon guesthouse.
+Although it depends on the family too because, for example, I noticed that the whole family was working together in the Lovon guesthouse.

-They were chopping vegetables at 6 am and cooking dishes at 11 pm, the wife the husband the young daughter.
+They were chopping vegetables at 6 am and cooking dishes at 11 pm—the wife, the husband, the young daughter.

 All of them were cleaning up the rooms too.